Thorium-Sim/thorium-nova/client/src/docs/Development/datacontext.md

 **Type**: `ServerClient`

-A convenience property for accessing the permenant client object in the server database.
+A convenience property for accessing the permanent client object in the server database.

 ## `flightClient`